-These are the best “quick wins” for triggered messaging.
+These are the best “quick wins” for triggered messaging within marketing automation.
 Cart abandonment is when a shopper adds an item to their cart but leaves the site before completing their purchase, while browse abandonment is when a shopper abandons a browsing session without taking any further actions on the site.

 These shoppers are sent a personalized reminder email – including details of the items they carted or browsed – encouraging them to visit the website again.